RockefellerArchiveCenter/reappraisal-policy/index.md

 C.  Is the provenance of the collection known?

-D.  Is the collection used by researchers or, if it is not currently open for research, does the collection have the potential for significant research use?
+D.  Is the collection used by researchers or, if it is not currently open for research, does the collection have the potential for research use?

 E.  Is the collection on deposit?